ahmadajmi/multilingualwithangular/multilingualwithangular.md

 A quick overview of the development environment and how to set it up, we will use [bower] and [gulp] to manage the project dependencies, so a basic knowledge of them would be great.

-Let's setup bower by running [bower init] in the command line and then install our packages. `bower init` will interactively create a manifest file `bower.json`.
+Let's setup bower by running [bower init] in the command line and then install our packages, `bower init` will interactively create a manifest file [bower.json]

 The next step is to install the initial required packages.